 Citroen Ami Review & Prices

-The Citroen Ami is a funky little city car that’s great fun for cheap, but very few will find it fits their lifestyle
+The Citroen Ami is a funky little city car that’s great fun for cheap, but it’s compromised out of town and expensive compared to a good second hand hatchback.

 Buy or lease the Citroen Ami at a price you’ll love